Musée Picasso tickets & tours | Price comparison

 tickets

-As checked in April 2026, regular admission is €16, and the family rate is €12 per adult for one or two adults accompanying a child.
+Regular admission is €16, and the family rate is €12 per adult for one or two adults accompanying a child.
 Admission is free on the first Sunday of the month, for visitors under 18, and for EU residents under 26 with ID.
 A ticket covers the permanent collection and temporary exhibitions; groups of 7 or more need a reservation.

 address